benchmark-solutions/methadone/README.markdown

 - Modules and classes are declarative, so can be defined in any order, in any methadone block, in any file.
-Methadone.js handles dependencies, load ordering, parent object instantiation - it even detects circular dependencies in your architecture!
+Methadone.js handles dependencies, load ordering, parent object instantiation, detects circular and invalid dependencies in your architecture!

 - Once all the modules and classes have been loaded, they exist as top-level Javascript Objects - use them just like you normally would, no strings attached!

+- Less than 6k minimized

+- EXPERIMENTAL - Run the dependency analysis offline & deploy your application with no reflection overhead.